Admin guide: Expense Policy Agent

 When you add a policy:

-We convert it into "AI-friendly" logic.
+• We convert it into an "AI-friendly" format.

 Your policies, flags, user feedback and all business data are NOT used to train any model.

-What languages does the Policy agent support?
+What languages does the expense policy agent support?

 Can I apply different policies to different international entities?